Forest of Dean Central Railway

 Looking north-east towards Gloucester, this April 2010 view of Awre Junction signal box and the mainline shows just how much the place has declined - or how little, given that it was never very busy.
 The station was built for the new line and had platforms on the mainlines with a couple of sidings and loops for shunting branch trains.
 The branch never carried passenger trains and even at its peak between 1868 and 1872 traffic seems to have run only on alternate days.
 Most of the sidings were located on the derelict land beyond the signal box with connections to the mainline at each end.
 The station and the actual divergence of the trackbeds were behind the camera.

 The junction remained essentially the same throughout the railway's career, carefully laid out with no facing points on the mainline so trains from both directions had to reverse onto the branch (which helped everyone get used to the idea of going backwards, since there was no loop at Blakeney and so from 1921 all trains had to be pushed up the branch).
 With the closure of both station and branch in August 1959, the site was cleared of all except the essential 1909-built signal box, required to control the level crossing.
 In due course, like the rail traffic, the signalling requirements shifted to Lydney and the box has stood derelict next to the former mainline since the 1970s.
+The simplified infrastructure also featured a facing crossover (plus a repositioned trailing one), on the back of which the location remained an important timing point for passing trains - though the crossovers were removed in the 1990s Awre still features in Working Timetable schedules to this day, but only as a useful check regarding punctuality of running.

 Due to the Great Western influence on this area, the South Wales Railway was constructed to the Great Western's very own track gauge of 7'¼".
 The Forest of Dean Central was also built to this gauge and the main Forest of Dean Railway was converted to it shortly after being acquired by the Great Western.
 When the Severn and Wye was rebuilt it was also persuaded to lay its track to this gauge.
 However, standardisation with the rest of the network in 1872 saw these lines all relaid to the normal 4'8½", leaving a legacy of over-wide infrastructure and excess width between the running lines on double track.